ShabuShabu/laravel-postgis/README.md

 The expressions can be used in queries or in migrations.

+PostGIS queries often have subtle differences between them, so the way we use this package at ShabuShabu is to extend the Eloquent builder for a given model and use the expressions in there.

 ### Query examples

 #### Getting the GeoJSON representation of a geometry column